SkullCrusher/User-Profile-Service-Logon-Failure-Fix/README.md

 # User-Profile-Service-Logon-Failure-Fix

-I made this years ago to fix the logon failure that is caused from a registory corruption.
+I made this years ago to fix the logon failure that is caused from a registry corruption.

-One of my desktops with Windows 7 installed on it was corrupting accounts so I wrote a fixer.
-The post for the manual fix is here and if it fits your situation then the fixer should work.
+One of my desktops with Windows 7 installed on it was corrupting accounts constantly so I wrote a automatic fixer.
+The post for the manual fix is in the section below and if it fits your situation then the fixer should work.
+The program just automatically does the steps from the fix guide.

 # Windows error that this fixes
 "The User Profile Service failed the logon.
 User profile cannot be loaded." http://support.microsoft.com/kb/947215